arkhn/fhir-river/README.md

-# FHIR River - WIP
+# FHIR River

-POC for Live Streams usng Kafka and Kafka Connect
+POC for Live Streams ETL using Kafka and Kafka Connect

 ## Architecture